JstnMcBrd/delphi-ai/README.md

 ## Development

-When creating a merge request, your changes must pass linting, building, and unit tests.
+When a merge request is created, the changes must pass linting, building, and unit tests.
 These checks are run automatically by GitHub.
 You can run them manually using `npm run lint`, `npm run build`, and `npm test`.

-GitHub will also periodically run a test to confirm the Delphi AI is still working.
+GitHub will also periodically run a test to confirm the API is still working.
 You can run this test manually with `npm run test-api`.

 When a new [Release](https://github.com/JstnMcBrd/delphi-ai/releases) is created, GitHub will automatically deploy the new version to the [npm registry](https://npmjs.com/package/delphi-ai).